stephanieandersonquinn-lab/title-ii-ipeds-crosswalk/README.md

    `_FINAL_TitleII_with_IPEDS_Matched_UnitID_and_Fuzzy_Details.xlsx`

 4. **(Optional) Enrich with institutional attributes**
-   → Use the institution lookup files in `/data/outputs/` to add geographic and institutional characteristics
+   → Use the institution lookup files in `/data/outputs/` to add geographic and institutional characteristics (Read: `ipeds_institution_lookup.md`)

 All notebooks are designed to run in Google Colab or a local Python environment.